-In the event of inclement weather, St. Mary's School will have e-learning days.
+In the event of inclement weather or state mandated school closings, St. Mary's School will have e-learning days.
 Teachers will provide lessons plans to students electronically either through Google classroom or email.
 Students and/or parents may contact their teacher with any questions or concerns.
 For more information concerning e-Learning days, please see the e-Learning Guidelines located in the Appendix.